 - Complete the Student Loan Scheme Application Form.

-- Return the completed forms and all requested documents to Student Central, Ground Floor, Building C, Tel: +61 7 5430 2890.
+- Return the completed forms and all requested documents by email to email@example.com or in person to Student Central, Ground Floor, Building C, Tel: +61 7 5430 2890.

 - Have you completed the Student Loan Scheme Application Form?